Filip Hrgović

-Filip Hrgović (born 4 June 1992) is a Croatian professional boxer who has held the WBC International title in 2018 and the IBF International title in 2020.
-As an amateur he won the gold medal at the 2015 European Amateur Boxing Championships and bronze at the 2016 Summer Olympics.
+Filip Hrgović (born 4 June 1992) is a Croatian professional boxer.
+He has challenged once for the IBF interim heavyweight title in 2024.
+As an amateur, he won the gold medal at the 2015 European Championships; and a bronze at the 2016 Olympics.

-As of December 2021, The Ring ranks him as the #9 heavyweight in the world.

 Early life

 Filip was born on 4 June 1992 in Zagreb, Croatia, to Petar and Iva Hrgović.
-His father, who was born in Livno, Bosnia and Herzegovina worked for Croatian Motorways, while his mom, a native of the Croatian capital Zagreb is a graduate in kinesiology and was focused on raising Filip and his four other siblings.
+His father, who was born in Livno, Bosnia and Herzegovina worked for Croatian Motorways, while his mother, a native of the Croatian capital Zagreb is a graduate in kinesiology and was focused on raising Filip and his four other siblings.

 Hrgović recalls being overweight as a child, even earning the nickname "fatty" along the way.
 He would often end up in trouble and be reprimanded for it.

 Filip's first sport was basketball at age 8, which he took up as a means to lose weight.
 He even managed to win the national championship with his club Dubrava but was forced to retire due to back and knee injuries.
 He then took up swimming, which would also last only a short period of time.

 He started boxing at the age of 13 in the boxing club Leonardo under the tutelage of coach Leonardo Pijetraj in his home district of Sesvete in Zagreb.
 His mother wasn't overly happy with Filip's decision to take up boxing as a profession, but his mind was already made up.

 In 2015, Hrgović was awarded the Franjo Bučar State Award for Sport and the award for the best sportsman of Zagreb.
 In 2016, Hrgović was awarded the Order of Danica Hrvatska with face of Franjo Bučar.